 Screen time and physical activity need a balance.
 It is difficult for young adults as most of their social life and education will be on a screen, and so to be functioning members of society, they become glued to their screens.
 And here, a good parent-child relationship works and is much needed.

 Make sure they are off screens for at least 1 hour before bed to help them wind down.
 Encourage physical activity, and be a good role model, staying off your phone yourself.
 It teaches them about self-discipline and responsibility in managing time for entertainment and social life.

 Do not get angry with them for being ‘lazy’.
 Talk to them and let them know that they can talk to you about what is going on.
 It might be that something deeper is making them tired.

-Talk to them calmly and kindly, and you might be able to help them with the issues that led to the laziness.
+You do not want to discourage them from talking to you if it is their emotional well-being that is causing their laziness.
+Talk to them calmly and kindly, and you might be able to help them with the issues that led to their laziness.

 It is so easy to get frustrated with a lazy teen but remember!
 No teen is lazy for no reason.
 There is always a reason behind it, so your first priority is to make sure they are okay.
 Also, it’s your job to guide and accompany them when they go through such hardship in dealing with their mood and perhaps depression.

 Encourage them to talk, but don’t force them.
 Find the time when you can just start a convo between you two, eyes to eyes, heart to heart.
 That way, you can dive deeper into finding out what your teenage daughter feels.